Barpel/notes/README.md

 ## Available Scripts

-Install dependencies by running `yarn install`
+This project uses `yarn` as its' package manager.
+Please make sure you have yarn installed before running anything.

 In the project directory, you can run:
+### `yarn install`

+Installs all the project's dependencies
 ### `yarn start`

 Runs the app in the development mode.\